-At the end of a course the assessor must confirm all the pass / refer outcomes of the learner's achievement's and this must be submitted to Safety Training Awards via STA Online within 28 days of the course end date.
+At the end of a course the Tutor / Assessor must confirm all the pass / refer outcomes of the learner's achievement's and this must be submitted to Safety Training Awards via STAOnline within 10 working days of the assessment date.

-Provided that the centre co-ordinator has submitted all relevant information and that all requirements have been satisfied by Safety Training Awards, successful learner's will receive an automated email to login or create an STA Online account to gain access to their certificate.
+Provided that the ATC has been granted Direct Claim Status (DCS), the Centre Co-ordinator has submitted all relevant information and that all requirements have been satisfied by Safety Training Awards, successful learner's will receive an automated email to login or create an STAOnline account to gain access to their certificate.

-All replacement certificates can be downloaded via the learners STA Online account.
-For a paper copy please contact Safety Training Awards centre management team to request a replacement certificate, this service is subject to a reprint charge.
+All replacement certificates can be downloaded via the learners STAOnline account.
+For a paper copy please contact Safety Training Awards Centre Management Team to request a copy, this service is subject to an administration fee.

-Duplicate certificates will be printed on the most current certificate layout and may not be an exact copy of the original certificate.
-Where a lost certificate is being replaced, the issued certificate will be marked as a duplicate.
+Replacement certificates will be printed on the most current certificate layout and may not be an exact copy of the original certificate.
+Where a lost certificate is being replaced, the issued certificate will be marked as a 'replacement'.

-Certification Claims Status and Direct Claims Status (DCS)
+Certification Claims Status and Direct Claim Status (DCS)